 5. Data Sharing:

 MERMAID is committed to working collectively as a community of researchers and reef managers to use the power of data to make faster, better decisions.
 Coral reef monitoring data is collected with the intent of advancing coral reef science and improving management.
 We recognize the large effort to collect data and your sense of ownership.
 While not required, we hope you choose to make your data available to fuel new discoveries and inform conservation solutions.

 Choosing a data policy for your project determines how much of your project’s data can be shared with other users to facilitate global collaboration and understanding of coral reef health via future global dashboard features in MERMAID.
 It can be chosen for fish belt data and for benthic data, which can have different levels of sharing.
 Your data policy level can be changed at any time after creating a project.

 The three policy levels are:

-- Public summary – Collected observations are private, but site-level summary statistics are public, along with metadata for project, protocol and site.
+- Public summary – Collected observations are private, but site-level summary statistics are public, along with metadata for the project, protocol, and site.
 This option is the default.

 - Public – All collected observations are public.

 - Private – Collected observations and site-level summary statistics are private, but metadata for project, protocol, and site, including site location and type and count of sample unit at each site, are public.

 If you are creating a project to practice using MERMAID or train others, you can indicate this with the checkbox at the bottom of the page.
 Data added for a test project will be omitted from all public reporting.

 Review the summary of all the users, sites, management regimes, and data sharing that you selected for your project.